From BR Bullpen

 Keith Hernandez was simply born at the wrong time.
 He was a slick-fielding high-average first baseman of the type that was adored from 1870 to 1940 and often got into the Hall of Fame.
-If he had been born in the year 1900 he would have been Hall of Famer Jim Bottomley, the first baseman who also played many years for the St. Louis Cardinals and who had an OPS+ of 125.
+If he had been born in the year 1900 he would have been extremely similar to Hall of Famer Jim Bottomley, the first baseman who also played many years for the St. Louis Cardinals and who had an OPS+ of 125.

 Notable Achievements

 - 5-time NL All-Star (1979, 1980, 1984, 1986 & 1987)